justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > Wrath is a sentient, chaotic neutral warhammer with an Intelligence of 6, a Wisdom of 10, and a Charisma of 14.
 It can see and hear out to a range of 60 feet.
 The hammer can communicate telepathically through images and emotions.
 It expresses satisfaction when facing worthy foes and is frustrated when used upon weak creatures.
 >
 > Attacks with this weapon deal +1 thunder damage.
-Creatures and objects struck by this weapon are pushed five feet away, provided that they are of size large or smaller.
-If Wrath is struck against metal, all creatures within 100 feet (including the wielder) must make a Constitution save or become deafened until the end of their next turn.
+Creatures and objects struck by this weapon are pushed 10 feet away, provided that they are of size large or smaller.
+If Wrath is struck against metal, all creatures within 300 feet (including the wielder) must make a DC 11 Constitution save or become deafened until the end of their next turn.

 #### Very Rare